sitandr/conchord/chords/sheet.typ

 #import "draw-chord.typ": get-chordgram-width-scale

 /// 1.
 A simple function to place chord over text.
 Attaches <chord> tag to the text to apply tonality and make a chordlib.
 May be replaced with any custom.
+///
+/// Just add chord labels above lyrics in arbitrary place, don't think about what letter exactly it should be located.
+By default `overchord` aligns the chord label to the left, so it produces pretty results out-of-box.
+You can pass other alignments to `align` argument, or use the chords straight inside words.
+///
+/// Feel free to use it for your purposes outside of the package. \
+/// It takes on default `-0.25em` width to remove one adjacent space, so
+/// - To make it work on monospace/other special fonts, you will need to adjust `width` argument.
+The problem is that I can't `measure` space, but maybe that will be eventually fixed.
+/// - To add chord inside word, you have to add _one_ space, like `wo #chord[Am]rd`.
 /// -> chord
 #let overchord(
-  /// text to attach.
+  /// chord name to attach.
 Should be plain string for tagging to work -> str text,
   /// styling function that is applied to the string -> (text <chord>) => content
   styling: strong,